gochain/docs/README.md

 ## Private Networks

-GoChain is highly optimized for private blockchain networks and has been battle tested in wild for over a year.
+GoChain is highly optimized for private blockchain networks and has been battle tested in the wild for over a year.

 [Learn why GoChain is the best option for an Ethereum/web3 compatible private network](https://medium.com/gochain/ethereum-vs-gochain-private-network-showdown-d094096e7d88).